ibm-cloud-docs/key-protect/settings-ip-whitelisting.md

 Before you enable ip whitelisting for your service instance, keep in mind the following considerations:

+- **Ip whitelist policies only supports ipv4 notation.**
+{{site.data.keyword.keymanagementserviceshort}} currently only supports ipv4 notation at this time.
+If your service has both an ipv4 and an ipv6 address, you will need to resolve all requests to the ipv4 address.
+- **If you are using a private endpoint, your private environment should be set up prior to enabling a ip whitelist policy for your service instance.**
+Before you create an instance policy for your service instance, ensure that you have [configured](/docs/key-protect?topic=key-protect-private-endpoints#configure-private-network) the private network on your server so that you will be able to assign the correct ip addresses to the policy.
+- **You will need to need to use a private port to access your service instance via private network.**
+Once you create an ip whitelist policy, your instance will be assigned a private endpoint port.
+You will need to [retrieve](#retrieve-ip-whitelist-port) the port and [specify](#send-private-ip-whitelist-traffic) the port number during each request via a private endpoint.
+- **There is limited ip whitelist support for service instances that are integrated with other {{site.data.keyword.Bluemix_notm}} services.**
+If your integrated service instance has an active ip whitelist policy, you will not be able to view the resources in your instance.
+To find out more information about how ip whitelist policies affect service instances that are integrated with other {{site.data.keyword.Bluemix_notm}} services, see [Using ip whitelist policy on an instance that is integrated with other {{site.data.keyword.Bluemix_notm}} services](#ip-whitelist-s2s).
-- **When you enable ip whitelisting for your service instance, the resources in your instance will not be displayed in the UI .**
+- **When you enable ip whitelisting for your service instance, the resources in your instance will not be displayed in the UI.**
-After enabling an ip whitelist policy, you will only be able to view and access the keys and associated resources in your instance through the API.
+After enabling an ip whitelist policy, you will only be able to view and access the keys and associated resources in your instance through the API, CLI, and SDK.
+Before making a request, make sure that you are assigned the correct access policy for your service instance and use the correct endpoints and port(for private endpoints).
 - **If both a network policy and an ip whitelist policy are enabled at the same time, only traffic aligning with both policies will be allowed.**
 When assigning an ip whitelist policy to a service instance that has an existing allowed network policy, the ip addresses that are listed on the policy must access the instance from the network specified in the allowed network policy.

-### Enabling ip whitelisting for your service instance
+### Enabling and updating an ip whitelist policy for your service instance
 {: #enable-ip-whitelisting-instance-policy}

-As a security admin, enable an ip whitelist policy for a {{site.data.keyword.keymanagementserviceshort}} service instance by making a `PUT` call to the following endpoint.
+As a security admin, you can enable or update an ip whitelist policy for a {{site.data.keyword.keymanagementserviceshort}} service instance by making a `PUT` call to the following endpoint.

 ```
 https://<region>.kms.cloud.ibm.com/api/v2/instance/policies?policy=ipWhitelist